sarafridov/CataractQuantifier/README.md

 ```

 This will produce a file photo_folder.csv in the same directory.
 This output file contains the results of cataract quantification, including the following values computed for each original input image in photo_folder:
-- Mean lens brightness: an indicator of how opaque the lens is
+- Mean lens brightness: an indicator of how opaque the lens is (higher value means more opaque)
 - Mean sclera brightness: a baseline
-- Lens/Sclera brightness ratio: our measure of cataract severity
+- Lens/Sclera brightness ratio: our measure of cataract severity (higher value means more severe cataract, and values &leq; 1 mean no cataract)
 - Cataract area: the surface area covered by cataract, if there is a cataract
 - Total eye area: the total surface area of the eye, a baseline
-- Cataract/Eye area ratio: our measure of cataract extent
+- Cataract/Eye area ratio: our measure of cataract extent (the proportion of the eye surface that is affected by the cataract)